Will0mane/Will0mane/README.md

 ### Hello everyone! ✨
 I'm Will0mane!
-A Java addicted Enderman that works on [@CoralMC-It](https://github.com/CoralMC-It) as a Developer
+A Java addicted Enderman that works on [@CoralMC-It](https://github.com/CoralMC-It) as a Sr. Developer

 ### Suggestion
 Look at my public repositories and the pinned ones!
 (They are very beatiful 😎)